-Norris’ return to Tuscaloosa paid immediate dividends, as the Crimson Tide was one of the top offensive units in the country in 2009.
-That season the Tide ranked in the top-25 nationally in nine offensive categories, including home runs per game (7th, 1.84), slugging percentage (7th, .566), home runs (8th, 107), doubles (12th, 142), runs scored (18th, 509), runs per game (18th, 8.8), batting average (22nd, .330), doubles per game (23rd, 2.35) and total hits (25th, 689).
+Norris’ return to Tuscaloosa in 2009 paid immediate dividends, as the Crimson Tide was one of the top offensive units in the country that year.
+The Tide ranked in the top 25 nationally in nine offensive categories, including slugging percentage (7th, .566), home runs (8th, 107), doubles (12th, 142), runs scored (18th, 509), batting average (22nd, .330), doubles per game (23rd, 2.35) and total hits (25th, 689).
 Following the 2009 season, Norris, along with Gaspard, were named the SEC assistant coaches of the year by SEBaseball.com.

-Norris tutored Kent Matthes, the 2009 SEC Player of the Year who led the nation with a school record 28 home runs.
+Norris also tutored Kent Matthes, the 2009 SEC Player of the Year, who led the nation with a school record 28 home runs.
 Matthes, a fourth-round draft pick by the Colorado Rockies, hit .358 with 28 home runs and 81 RBI in 2009.
 That season, Matthes ranked second nationally in home runs per game (0.50), third in slugging percentage (.858), sixth in RBI per game (1.45), 11th in RBI (81) and 12th in total bases (175).
 A finalist for several national awards, Matthes was named the National Collegiate Baseball Writers Association District III Player of the Year.

-A 23rd-round draft pick by the Atlanta Braves in 1996, Norris had been a two-year starter for the Tide.
-He batted .283 (72-for-254) as a junior in 1995 with three home runs and 34 RBI in 63 starts.
-Norris was named to the 1995 NCAA East Regional all-tournament team, after batted .316 (6-for-19) with two runs scored and five RBI.
+A 23rd-round draft pick by the Braves in 1996, Norris had been a two-year starter for the Tide.
+He batted .283 (72-254) as a junior in 1995 with three home runs and 34 RBI in 63 starts.
+Norris was named to the 1995 NCAA East Regional all-tournament team, after batting .316 (6-19) with two runs scored and five RBI.

+Following his professional career, Norris completed his bachelor’s degree in human environmental science in 2007.
 A native of LaGrange, Ga., Norris was born Jan.
 14, 1973.
 He is married to the former Rene’ Simpkins.
-The couple welcomed their first child, son Colton Dax Norris, in October of 2010.
+The couple welcomed their first child, son Colton Dax Norris, in September of 2010.